• Skip to primary navigation

 Cluster V-Stitch

-This easy crochet stitch is a great way to turn your scrap yarn into a bright, colorful blanket.
+This stitch is a great way to turn your scrap yarn into a bright, colorful blanket.
 It grows quickly into a striking zigzag pattern, and it's really simple to learn and remember.
-If you like to crochet while watching TV, you'll want to try this simple blanket stitch pattern.
+If you like to crochet while watching TV, you'll want to try this one!

 Get the Pattern